georiot/wordpress-plugin/itunes-link-engine/trunk/readme.txt

 == Description ==

 Turn every iTunes link across your site into an opportunity for worldwide sales by instantly converting all your links to the iTunes, App Store, iBooks, and Mac App Store, into intelligent globalized links.
-For every click, your links will automatically redirect to the same item in a visitor’s local iTunes storefront to bridge the gap between iTunes’ geographically segmented storefronts and your international audience.

-Whether you are promoting music, TV, movies, books or apps, within the iTunes ecosystem, the iLE is the easiest way to localize and affiliate every link so that it works across every iTunes Storefront.
-By “localizing” these links, you ensure all clicks from your viewers around the world are redirected to the appropriate item in their own local storefront with your affiliate token attached.
-This improves the user’s experience by bringing them to the place they’re most likely to purchase, and helps you earn the commissions you deserve.
+Whether you are promoting music, TV, movies, books or apps, within the iTunes ecosystem, the iLE is the easiest way to localize every link on your Wordpress site, so that it works across every iTunes Storefront.
+This means that all clicks from your international audience are sent to the appropriate item in their own local storefront, improving conversions.

+*Note:* You are not required to have a Geniuslink account to use this plugin.
+However, if you would like to earn affiliate commissions, you must sign up for a Geniuslink Account.
+[Try it out for free](http://social.geni.us/iLESignup) and check out pricing for the Geniuslink service on [our website](https://www.geni.us/pricing).

+= How does the iTunes Link Engine plugin work? =

+As soon as the plugin is installed and activated, your iTunes product links are instantly localized every time a user loads the page.
+You can even add new links to your WordPress site and each will be automatically converted without any additional work from you.
+Nothing else is needed on your part.

+= How do I earn commissions from my links? =

+To earn affiliate commissions, you first need to [create a Geniuslink account](http://social.geni.us/iLESignup), then connect it to your plugin with your API keys (detailed instructions can be found in the [FAQ](https://wordpress.org/plugins/itunes-link-engine/faq/).

+Once signed up, add your PHG affiliate token to your Geniuslink Dashboard.
+Once your token has been added, the iTunes Link Engine will automatically add it to each link within your WordPress site.

+* *Note:* The iTunes Link Engine WordPress plugin is completely free to use.
+However, in order to earn affiliate commissions and take advantage of the in-depth reporting, **you must have a Geniuslink account**.
+By default, Geniuslink’s affiliate token will be used until you have connected your account, and added your own via the Geniuslink Dashboard.

-= How is Geniuslink (Formerly GeoRiot) different? =
+= How is Geniuslink different? =

 Most link “localization” plugins only translate a link for an international click when the same ADAM (Apple Digital Asset Management) ID exists in both storefronts.
 However, due to many factors including Digital Rights licensing and the use of various distributors across different countries, the ADAM ID is not guaranteed to be the same.
 The iTunes Link Engine plugin uses Geniuslink’s [patented](https://www.google.com/patents/US8838767) five-step algorithm to find the metadata available from each product, and then match the product across storefronts.
 Our algorithm ensures that the user is sent to the most relevant product instead of sending your users to a non-existent item or an error message.

 In addition, connecting your Geniuslink account to the iTunes Link Engine gives you access to comprehensive reporting on clicks and commissions that no other plugin can offer.
 Geniuslink’s reports allow you to review performance metrics such as product types, click referrer, browser, device, operating system, geography, and more.

-= How does the iTunes Link Engine plugin work? =

-As soon as the plugin is installed and activated, your iTunes product links are instantly localized every time a user loads the page.
-You can even add new links to your WordPress site and each will be automatically converted without any additional work from you – just continue your normal workflow.

-= How do I earn commissions from my links? =

-To earn affiliate commissions, you first need to [create a Geniuslink account](http://social.geni.us/iLESignup), then connect it to your plugin (detailed instructions can be found in the [FAQ](https://wordpress.org/plugins/itunes-link-engine/faq/).

-Next, add your PHG affiliate token to your Geniuslink Dashboard.
-Once your token has been added, the iTunes Link Engine will automatically add your affiliate token to each link within your WordPress site.

-* *Note: The iTunes Link Engine WordPress plugin is completely free to use.
-However, in order to earn affiliate commissions and take advantage of the in-depth reporting, you must have a Geniuslink account.
-By default, Geniuslink’s affiliate token will be used until you have connected your account, and added your own via the Geniuslink Dashboard.

 = Key Features: =

-* *NEW!* Pick which Geniuslink group this plugin syncs to.
+* Pick which Geniuslink group this plugin syncs to.
 Set up the plugin on multiple WordPress sites and track clicks separately, or set up a specific group just for your WordPress site traffic.
 Instructions can be found under “How do I change the default group?” in the [FAQ](https://wordpress.org/plugins/itunes-link-engine/faq/)
 * Automatic localization and translation of all iTunes links based off a visitor’s location.
 * Simple, easy to use interface.
 * One time configuration.
 Simply install the plugin, set up your Geniuslink account, and connect the two with an API key.
 We take care of the rest.